danielbayley80/tsx-express/component/README.md

 > **DISCLAIMER** - I am not a professional developer, this is a side/weekend project.

-Contexts and other features are not implemented to keep this as a simple view engine similar to other view engines.
+Contexts and other features are not implemented to keep this as a simple view engine, similar to other view engines.

 ## Getting started